 Economic Literacy in the Middle School

-Three highlights of Economic Literacy in the Middle School are the Golden Cougar savings bank, the Stock Market Game, and the Chinese market.
+Highlights of Economic Literacy in the Middle School are the Golden Cougar Savings Bank and Stock Market Game.

 The Golden Cougar Savings Bank

 Similar to the Savings Club in the Lower School, The Golden Cougar is operated by students for students.
-Middle School students have the ability to open interest-bearing accounts, make deposits, withdrawals and receive quarterly statements.
+Middle School students have the ability to open interest-bearing accounts, make deposits, withdrawals and receive statements.
 The learning objectives are to familiarize the students with the importance of saving money, and improve decision-making skills within a financial framework.
-All club managers will have personal finance lessons once a month as well as an opportunity to meet together to hear speakers.

 Stock Market Game

 The Stock Market Game is a simulation of what it is like to invest in the Stock Market and takes place in all 5th grade math classes.
 Students participate in teams and manage an online investment portfolio valued at $100,000 and watch what happens in the real market.
 The game helps teach math, social studies, business, economics and language skills while focusing on the importance of long-term savings and investment.
 The game lasts for 10 weeks; the top team earned over $13,000 in the market in that time.
 Collegiate has had several teams place among the highest in the region.